Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Introduction

+Analysis of errors due to uncertainty or errors in the geometry has been studied for elliptic boundary-value problems for many years, e.g. \cite{Babuska:2002ix,Minakowski:2020kq,Xue:2005uo}.
+Such papers have also focused on low order elements which have low numbers of internal degrees of freedom.

-For hyperbolic initial boundary-value problems, there have been virtually no analytic studies of how the grid generation error affects the solutions.
-Energy estimates for the influence of boundary errors were derived in the short note \cite{NORDSTROM2016438}.
-The authors conclude that i) wavespeeds will be incorrect within the domain due to the fact that the eigenvalues of the system matrices will be different, ii) normals will be inaccurate, which can lead to incorrect specification of boundary conditions, iii) boundary conditions are applied at the wrong points in space, and iv) boundary data will be applied at the wrong locations.
-Looking at the error in the divergence due to inaccurate boundary approximation, the authors of \cite{CHUN2022115261} concluded that errors in the boundary normals and the transformation Jacobian affect the error.
+For hyperbolic initial boundary-value problems, and for high order methods with large numbers of degrees of freedom with which to approximate boundaries, there have been virtually no analytic studies of how the grid generation error affects the solutions.
+Energy estimates for the influence of boundary errors for hyperbolic problems were derived in the short note \cite{NORDSTROM2016438}.
+The authors conclude that i) wavespeeds will be incorrect within the domain due to the fact that the eigenvalues of the system matrices will be different, ii) normals will be inaccurate, which can lead to incorrect specification of boundary conditions, iii) boundary conditions can be applied at the wrong points in space, and iv) boundary data may be applied at the wrong locations.
+Looking at the error in the divergence due to inaccurate boundary approximation, the authors of \cite{CHUN2022115261} concluded that errors in the boundary normals and the transformation Jacobian affect the divergence error.

+In this paper, we go into detail and derive global estimates for the $e_{mesh}$ term in \eqref{eq:SplitError} due to inaccurate boundaries for the solutions of linear hyperbolic systems.
+The error, $e_{mesh}$, is associated with the continuous problem, and is {\it independent of the solver used}, see \eqref{eq:SplitError}.
+We consider linear systems because only for those can an equation for the error be derived.
+The results are directly applicable to problems in linear acoustics or electromagnetics in the solution of Maxwell's equations.
+Alternatively, a common view is that it is sufficient to consider the properties of the constant coefficient problem as the frozen coefficient simplification of the linearization of a nonlinear problem \cite{GKOBook}.